 I’ve read more books on the workplace and creating a healthy sustainable work-life than almost anything else.
 I believe it’s a key to a successful and happy life and I also think there are direct ties to schools and classrooms.
 In recent years there has been a clear shift in attitudes towards the workplace environment.
 Coming out of the industrial age, work was seen as a necessary element of survival and not necessarily a choice people would willingly make if it weren’t for the money.
 Barry Schwartz talks about the historical context in Why We Work.
-In essence, the industrial and factory age shifted people from individuals pursuing a craft to mass production which was less satisfying and thus figuring out how much to pay people to do menial tasks became the driving focus of the economy.
+In essence, the industrial and factory age shifted people from individuals pursuing a craft to mass production which was less satisfying and thus figuring out how much to pay people to do menial tasks became the driving focus of the economy, and companies need to do this too, so offering employees all the benefits can be really helpful, so if you own a company you should give paystubs to the 1099 employees so they can use this document in case they need it.
 As we move into the information age, we begin to see work as something that shouldn’t just be a means to survival but that work itself should bring us joy and purpose.
 As a society, we’re not all the way there but it’s certainly a more prevalent attitude today than it was even 30 years ago.

 Part of that shift comes from companies like Google which have transformed the workplace.
 They have tried to make the workplace less like work and more like home or your favourite coffee shop.
 They have inspired many other businesses and workplaces to copy their approach.
 Even schools are paying more attention to space in an effort to make learning better for students.